MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.2.07  (2023/06/1)
+  - Add: Preview feature "Endpoints" available and can be enabled global settings => Enable Endpoint Management
+  - Add: Modification to keep settings through Intune in the template
 - 1.0.2.06  (2023/05/18)
   - Add: The following extensions can be selected for a roll out: Antimaleware extension, Dependency extension, Guest (new)
 - 1.0.2.04  (2023/05/08)